 Timezones in French PolynesiaThere are 3 different timezones in French Polynesia.
-Countries with a large distance from West to East are often devided into two or more timezones to adjust daytimes to the position of the sun.
-Timezones are always computed relatively to UTC, the "Universal Time Coordinated".
+Countries with a large distance from west to east are often devided into two or more timezones to adjust daytimes to the position of the sun.
+Timezones are always computed relative to UTC, the "Universal Time Coordinated".

-In French Polynesia exists a time difference of 1 hour between the East and the West.
+In French Polynesia, there is a time difference of one hour between the east and the west.
 French Polynesia has no time difference between summer and winter.
 A daylight saving time doesn't exist.

 Back to overview: French Polynesia

 |Marquesas||-9.5||Marquesas Time (MART)||none|

 No daylight saving time in French PolynesiaDue to the sun's orbit around the equator, the days are longer in summer (November to February in the southern hemisphere).
 Countries that switch to daylight saving time in the summer months align the daylight phase with the human rhythm.
 Unused bright morning hours are thus shifted into the evening (more information on daylight saving time here).